 - Ultimate Rewards points = 54,066

-In total, I earned about $1,558.83 worth of cash back or travel statement credits along with 64,035 flexible rewards that can be converted to either hotel points or airline miles.
-It’s not a huge stash, but not bad for the roughly 10 hours of time I put into buying and liquidating $81,911 worth of gift cards.
-Valuing the SPG points and Ultimate Rewards conservatively at 1 cents each would bring the value of my haul to around $2,198.
+In total, I earned about $1,558.83 worth of cash back or travel credits.
+That’s in addition to 64,035 flexible rewards that can be converted to either hotel points or airline miles.
+It’s not a huge stash.
+But it’s also not bad for the ~10 hours I put into buying and liquidating $81,911 worth of gift cards.
+Valuing SPG and Ultimate Rewards points conservatively at 1 cent each brings the value of my haul to around $2,198.

 I’ve been questioned about the amount of time I spend liquidating gift cards and it’s gotten much easier over the past month – especially following my run-in with an asset protection officer.
-The entire staff at that particular location knows what I’m purchasing money orders for now and they’re completely fine with it.
-Even the manager is onboard with me buying $10,000 worth of money orders and doing another $10,000+ worth of bill pay in one visit.
-This has worked out quite nicely because I no longer have to drive to a second location to do bill pay.
-The staff has been trained on how to split payments and they finally figured out how to pay Barclay credit cards.
+The entire staff at that location knows what I’m purchasing money orders for now and they’re completely fine with it.
+Even the manager is onboard with me buying $10,000 worth of money orders, plus another $10,000+ worth of bill pay in one visit.
+This has worked out quite nicely because I no longer have to drive to a second location for bill pay.
+The staff has been trained on how to split payments and they’ve figured out how to pay Barclay credit cards.

-I’m going to take it easy making payments on my Barclay Arrival Plus credit card via Walmart bill pay because I’ve heard some people got shut down for that.
-However, using bill pay on three Arrival cards in addition to my five Discover It Miles cards means I can liquidate more gift cards in a short period of time.
+I’m going to take it easy making payments on my Barclay Arrival Plus credit card via Walmart bill.
+I’ve heard some people have gotten shut down for that, and I’d like to avoid the same fate.
+That being said, using bill pay on my Arrival and Discover cards allows me to liquidate more gift cards faster.

 One thing I plan on doing more, starting next year, is putting more manufactured spending on my Club Carlson credit card, which I re-applied and got approved for this summer.
 It hasn’t been a priority because I’ve been (cautiously) stocking up on SPG points and Arrival Miles for an upcoming trip, but it will come in handy for my summer travel plans.
 I find acquiring Arrival miles to be a safe bet because my three Arrival cards have high credit limits, making earning these miles in a brief period easy, and in many cases using Arrival Miles works out better than redeeming hotel points or even airline miles.
 So going forward, the Barclay Arrival Plus card will continue to be a huge player in my manufactured spending routine.